 The World Bank report shows that more than 3.41 billion people were active internet users worldwide.
 One of the grocery market’s growth factors is the digital platform’s growing population among internet users.
 The online grocery delivery service market is expected to increase dramatically; it is forecasted to register a 22% CAGR by 2022.
 The global B2C eCommerce generated more than 52.26 trillion in 2017.

 The startup was founded by Vutlharhi Valoyi in 2013 and was introduced in the market in 2016.
 Zulzi enables customers to get direct access to the end number of grocery items through the platform.
-Later, the Netshipise joined as a co-founder after the Zulzi’s platform launch in the same year.
+Later, Netshipise joined as a co-founder after Zulzi’s platform launch in the same year.

-After achieving massive success in South Africa, the grocery delivery provider plans to expand its business service outside of Johannesburg; the company is planning its business launch at Cape Town, Pretoria, Durban, and many more.
+After achieving massive success in South Africa, the grocery delivery provider plans to expand its business service outside of Johannesburg; the company is planning its business launch in Cape Town, Pretoria, Durban, and many more.
 South Africa’s on-demand grocery platform has raised US$1.6 million in funding; it processes more than 2,000 orders a day and is looking forward to more comprehensive offerings in the future.

-Cape Town-based OneCart is an online delivery platform that is providing excellent delivery service in South Africa.
+Cape Town-based OneCart is an online delivery platform that provides excellent delivery service in South Africa.
 The platform features a comprehensive series of stores helping customers get their needed items delivered to their doorsteps.
 OneCart allows customers to shop for pharmacy, groceries, baby products, liquor, and wellness items from their favorite supermarkets online.
 Lynton Peters founded the platform intending to provide improved service and convenience to platform users all the time.

 goPuff is a digital grocery delivery service operating successfully in more than 200 locations as of 2020.
 The headquarters of goPuff is in Philadelphia, Pennsylvania; the on-demand grocery delivery platform was founded in 2013 by Yakir Gola and Rafael Ilishayev.
-The venue has initially been hookah delivery service, but later it expanded to delivering goods and food typically available in local stores.
+The venue has initially a hookah delivery service, but later it expanded to delivering goods and food typically available in local stores.
 The company started its delivery service in Philadelphia, Seattle, Atlanta, Boston, Phoenix, and many more.